maettuu/24HS-Essentials-in-Text-and-Speech-Processing/README.md

 ## readAlike

 `readAlike` is a book recommendation system that provides similar books to a given input book.
-The system leverages multiple techniques, including TF-IDF vectorization, Sentence-BERT embeddings, and Approximate Nearest Neighbors (ANN) for generating content-based book recommendations based on title, description, author, and category data.
+The system leverages multiple techniques, including TF-IDF vectorization, Sentence-BERT embeddings, and Approximate Nearest Neighbors (ANN) for generating content-based book recommendations based on title, description, author, and category data ([dataset](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews)).

 ## How to Run